Some Health Benefits of Fig (Anjeer): That You May Not Know

 Nutritionist Avni says among these, the one dry fruit that stands out for its amazing health benefiting properties is fig or anjeer, a member of the mulberry family.
 This small bell or pear-shaped fruit is commonly available in its dried form throughout the year, but as the saying goes, there is nothing like consuming it fresh.
 The sweet juicy filled with crunchy seeds is a delight to eat.

-This blog by India’s top Nutritionist and Dietitian Avni Kaul talks about health benefits that one can get from Figs.
+This blog by India’s top Nutritionist and Dietician Avni Kaul talks about health benefits that one can get from Figs.

 Weight Management